michelesr/thesis/src/e2e.md

         .toBe("Gasista_01 DelGas_01");
     });

-The username and password field are retrieved from the page DOM by its model name.
+The username and password fields are retrieved from the page DOM by its model name.
 Model is a feature provided by the AngularJS framework that permits the two-way binding between a value of a DOM element and a object in the AngularJS application scope.
-Two-way binding means that if the value of the object is changed in the application scope the change is reflected in the DOM and viceversa @two-way-binding.
+Two-way binding means that if the value of the object is changed in the application scope the change reflects on the related DOM element and viceversa @two-way-binding.
 The definition of username and password elements for Gasista Felice is:

     <input ng-model="app.username" id="username"
            type="text" class="validate">